mvanveen/bootstrap.sh/README.md

 ### Installation

 **Note:** Only ubuntu is supported for now.
-OS X will be supported soon!
+OS X ~will be supported soon~ is being experimentally tested!

 #### With `git` (Stable)